-Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.65% on all service regardless of when it was earned. purchased granted.
+Members who are eligible to be for considered disability retirement and retire on disability, retirement the multiplier is 1.65% on all service regardless of when it was earned. purchased granted.

 Disability Coverage

 Members of political subdivisions (including Plan 1 and Plan 2 optins) participate in the Virginia Local Disability Program (VLDP) unless their local governing body provides an employer-paid comparable program for its members.